rkitover/windows-dev-guide/README.md

 will generally not run regular Linux Makefiles because it expects `cmd.exe` shell commands.
-However, it is possible to write Makefiles that work in both environments if the commands are the same, for example the one in this repository (if you look at mine you will see that this may not be the best idea...)
+However, it is possible to write Makefiles that work in both environments if the commands are the same, for example the one in this repository.

 For an `ldd` replacement, you can do this: